mlflow/mlflow/docs/source/models.rst

 ---------------------------------

 After logging your model with MLflow Tracking, it is recommended to validate the model locally before deploying it to production.
-The :py:func:`mlflow.models.predict()` API offers a functionality for testing your model in a virtual environment.
+The :py:func:mlflow.models.predict() API enables you to test your model in a virtual environment for isolated execution.
-You can use this API by passing a sample input, as shown in the example code below.
+You can utilize this functionality by passing a sample input, as demonstrated in the example code below.
 Additionally, this API is helpful for validating the environment configuration.
 For more details, refer to  :ref:`Validating Environment for Prediction <validating-environment-for-prediction>`.